- October 30, 2020

 "Crypt Stalker" is a nostalgic throwback to classic action games, emphasizing tough-as-nails challenges and pixelated graphics.
 Fight through nine stages of demons using a cyber whip or side arm, while navigating environmental hazards.
 Once you defeat the demon overlord, test your skills in monochromatic handheld mode for an added difficulty boost.
 Get ready for a high-stress, rewarding gaming experience.

-- The game captures the nostalgic NES Castlevania look and feel while offering a more accessible difficulty level, making it enjoyable for both retro fans and newcomers.
+- Crypt Stalker captures the nostalgic NES Castlevania look and feel while offering a more forgiving difficulty curve, making it accessible to a wider audience.

 “It's a faster-paced classicvania-inspired indie with not only many references to many retro games but also great gameplay and solid level design.”